- A3.1.8. Big data (production, storage, transfer)

 Participants: Elise Arnaud, Eric Blayo, Laurent Gilquin, Maria Belén Heredia, Adrien Hirvoas, Alexandre Janon, Henri Mermoz Kouye, Clémentine Prieur, Laurence Viry, Arthur Vidard, Emilie Rouzies.

 An important challenge for stochastic sensitivity analysis is to develop methodologies which work for dependent inputs.
 Recently, the Shapley value, from econometrics, was proposed as an alternative to quantify the importance of random input variables to a function.
-Owen 67 derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
-Song et al. 71 recently advocated the use of Shapley value for the case of dependent inputs.
-In a recent work 66, in collaboration with Art Owen (Standford's University), we show that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
-We do this with some simple examples where Shapley value leads to intuitively reasonable nearly closed form values.
-We also investigated further the properties of Shapley effects in 58.
+Owen 79 derived Shapley value importance for independent inputs and showed that it is bracketed between two different Sobol' indices.
+Song et al. 82 recently advocated the use of Shapley value for the case of dependent inputs.
+In a recent work 78, in collaboration with Art Owen (Standford's University), we showed that Shapley value removes the conceptual problems of functional ANOVA for dependent inputs.
+We also investigated further the properties of Shapley effects in 71.
+By the end of 2021, Clémentine Prieur started a collaboration with Elmar Plischke (TU Clausthal, Germany) and Emanuele Borgonovo (Bocconi University, Milan, Italy) to estimate total Sobol’ indices as a measure for variable selection even in the framework of dependent inputs.
+In particular, it allows to estimate total Sobol’ indices for inputs defined on a non rectangular domain.
+This setting is of particular interest for applications where the input space is reduced due to physical constraints on the quantity of interest.
+This last setting was encountered, e.g., in Maria Belén Heredia’s PhD thesis (defended in december, 2020), and analyzed by estimating Shapley effects with a nonparametric procedure based on nearest neighbors 50 (see Section 8.5.4 for more details).
+In October 2021, Ri Wang has started a PhD, cosupervised by Clémentine Prieur and Véronique Maume-Deschamps (ICJ, Lyon 1) on the estimation of quantile oriented sensitivity indices in the framework of dependent inputs, by means of random forests or other machine learning tools.
+Ri Wang has received a funding from the Chinese Scientific Council.

 Participants: Elise Arnaud, Laurent Gilquin, Clémentine Prieur.